Or, Why I'm So Passionate About Women Waking Up

 If I can help another woman find that little bit of light she needs to make her own way, too, then I think the collective womanhood, Women with a capital W, are a little better off.
 Because even though I absolutely believe that we each experience our own awakenings in unique (but similar) ways, still ... every time one of us awakens and finds that little bit of light we need, we're at the same time casting a little bit of light back for others who are still in their deepest dark, searching.

 This is how we change the world.
-As women waking up.
+As conscious women.

 1. The Whole Thing, being the way the whole universe/cosmos fundamentally works (god? goddess? angels? demons? souls? aliens? time travel? reincarnation? whatever "is") as well as your place within it, according to your personal belief system.